Download MP3 Audio Track

 “A favour well bestowed is almost as great an honor to him who confers it as to him who receives it” (Richard Steele).

 FAVOR IS ONE OF THE MOST GRATIFYING THINGS IN LIFE.
-Whether we think of it as an attitude or an act, it’s always a delightful thing.
+Whether we think of it as an attitude or an act, it’s always a delightful gift.
 As an attitude, it’s a gracious, kind, and friendly way of thinking about somebody else.
 And as an act, it’s a deed that reflects such an attitude.
 When we “do a favor” for someone, we do something that shows our “favor” for them personally.
 And as Richard Steele suggests, a favor “well bestowed” (with honesty and courtesy, for example) is “as great an honor to him who confers it as to him who receives it.”
 Favors, whether big or little, are a part of the grace of life.
-Without them, this world would be infinitely more dreary.
+Without them, this world would be far more dreary.

 “How beautiful a day can be when kindness touches it” (George Elliston).